khaveesh/DAA-DoubleHelix/README.md

 ### Output

-Largest possible sum that can be produced by the path by traversing according to the given conditions
+Largest possible sum that can be produced by traversing the path according to the given conditions

 ### Conditions